 ‘Active management’ means finding investments that we believe are undervalued and then using various business strategies to get the best possible returns‘

-In other words find a vulnerable target and ramp up the value with little regard for collateral damage to local communities …
+In other words find a vulnerable target and ramp up the profits and asset value with little regard for collateral damage to local communities …

 The financial accounts for 2016 show that the Airport made a loss on its core aviation operation and is accumulating extensive debts.
-So in 2017 the owners instructed the Airport to develop a predatory Master Plan leading to the current planning application.
+In 2017 the owners instructed the Airport to develop a predatory Master Plan leading to the current planning application.
 Their aim is to:

-So the overseas investors have decided on a cynical and opportunistic strategy to ‘add value’ and get ‘the best possible returns’ by exploiting the piss-poor access to the Airport.
-Lack of rail or mass-transit links force around 70% of passengers to travel by car – more than any other airport in the UK.
-Increasing passenger numbers by 50% will suck in more private cars and massively increase profits from parking – as long as North Somerset Council gives them permission to add nearly 5,000 car park spaces to the Green Belt site.
-The ‘Airport’ will become a retail and parking business with a landing strip attached.
+So the overseas investors have decided on a cynical and opportunistic strategy to ‘add value’ and get ‘the best possible returns’ by exploiting the lack of public transport to the Airport.
+With no rail or mass-transit links around 70% of passengers to travel to the Airport by car – a higher percentage than any other airport in the UK.
+Increased passenger numbers means more private cars and massively increase profits from parking – as long as North Somerset Council gives them permission to add nearly 5,000 car park spaces to the Green Belt site.
+The ‘Airport’ business model is effectively a parking operation with a landing strip attached.

 The Airport’s complex financial structure is such that it pays very little tax in the UK.
 Despite the Airport’s inflated claims, expansion will not significantly benefit the regional or national economy.